Joniba1/React-todo-backend/README.md

 # TodoList Backend API

-This repository contains the backend API designed to support the TodoList React application.
+This repository contains the backend API designed to handle the requests from the TodoList React application.

+## Description

+ The backend API provides endpoints for authentication using JWT (login and registration) and handles the manipulation of tasks within the application.
+The API includes the following functionalities:

+- **Authentication:** Users can register new accounts and login using JWTs.
+- **Task Management:** Users can retrieve tasks categorized as completed, irrelevant, and todo.
+Additionally, they can modify said tasks by editing their description, titles and deadlines as well as marking them as completed, or setting their relevance.
+- **Task Addition:** The API also handles tasks addition.
+- **Search Functionality:** Users can search for specific tasks based on keywords.

 ## Getting Started